The end may finally be in sight for Chilliwack’s downtown albatross.

-The city was compensated with $125,000 as per the Expropriation Act.
+The city compensated the Mann Group with $125,000 as per the Expropriation Act.

 |Rendering of a proposed 183-unit apartment project on the old Safeway site downtown Chilliwack as presented to city council on May 19, 2020.
 (City of Chilliwack)|

-Fast forward to today, a new developer has a project planned for the site, and they were at council to ask for three variances: to reduce setback requirements; increase lot coverage for the parkade from 50 per cent to 100 per cent; and to reduce the number of off-street parking spaces from the required 1.5 spaces per unit to 1.25 per unit.
+Fast forward to today, the Mann Group has a project planned for the site, and they were at council to ask for three variances: to reduce setback requirements; increase lot coverage for the parkade from 50 per cent to 100 per cent; and to reduce the number of off-street parking spaces from the required 1.5 spaces per unit to 1.25 per unit.